cbath/cbath/index.md

 ## Welcome

 Welcome to my website.
 This a home for my resume along with a collection of tools, artcitles and general thoughts on areas of development I have taken part it.

+Feel free to contact me on LinkedIn - <https://www.linkedin.com/in/craig-bath/>